Does Honors coursework coordinate with any degree plan?

 If I have already sent my transcript and/or test scores to the University of Houston, do I need to send another copy to the Honors College?

 No. If you have already sent transcripts or test scores to the University, you do not need to resend them to the Honors College.
 However, you can expedite the processing of your application to the Honors College by submitting unofficial copies of your transcripts directly to the Honors College.
-We will verify that your official transcripts have been recieved by the University Office of Admissions and process your application more quickly.
+We will verify that your official transcripts have been received by the University Office of Admissions and process your application quicker.

 Can transfer students apply to the Honors College?